-- Section 2.
+Section 2.
 Number and Election.

-The Board of Directors shall consist of one or more individuals, with the number fixed by the shareholders at the annual meeting or by the Board of Directors, but, unless otherwise provided in the Articles of Organization, if the Corporation has more than one shareholder, the number of Directors shall not be less than three, except that whenever there shall be only two shareholders, the number of Directors shall not be less than two.
-Except as otherwise provided in these Bylaws or the Articles of Organization, the Directors shall be elected by the shareholders at the annual meeting. - Section 3.
+- (a) The Board of Directors shall consist of one or more individuals, with the number fixed by the shareholders at the annual meeting but, unless otherwise provided in the Articles of Organization, if the Corporation has more than one shareholder, the number of Directors shall not be less than three, except that whenever there shall be only two shareholders, the number of Directors shall not be less than two.
+Except as otherwise provided in these Bylaws or the Articles of Organization, the Directors shall be elected by the shareholders at the annual meeting. - (b) At any meeting of the Stockholders called for such purpose the number of the Board of Directors may be increased by the affirmative vote of two-thirds of all the shares of stock outstanding and entitled to vote, and by like vote the additional Directors may be chosen at such meeting to hold office until the next annual election and until their successors are elected and qualify.
+In the case of a reduction, the particular directorships which shall terminate shall be terminated by the Stockholders, in such case by the affirmative vote of eighty (80%) percent of all of the shares of stock outstanding and entitled to vote thereon. - Section 3.
 Vacancies.
 If a vacancy occurs on the Board of Directors, including a vacancy resulting from an increase in the number of Directors: (a) the shareholders may fill the vacancy; (b) the Board of Directors may fill the vacancy; or (c) if the Directors remaining in office constitute fewer than a quorum of the Board, they may fill the vacancy by the affirmative vote of a majority of all the Directors remaining in office.
 A vacancy that will occur at a specific later date may be filled before the vacancy occurs but the new Director may not take office until the vacancy occurs.
-If the vacant office was held by a director elected by a voting group of shareholders, only the holders of shares of that voting group or the Directors elected by that voting group are entitled to vote to fill the vacancy.